versionpress/versionpress/docs/Dev-Setup.md

 docker-compose run tests ../vendor/bin/phpunit -c phpunit.xml --testdox-text /opt/logs/testdox.txt
 ```

-The `/opt/logs` folder in the container is mapped to your local `./plugins/versionpress/tests/logs` folder where you can inspect the logs.
+The `/opt/logs` folder in the container is mapped to your local `./dev-env/test-logs` folder where you can inspect the logs.

 After the tests are run, the whole Docker stack is kept up and running so that you can **inspect the test WordPress site**, its database, etc. The [end2end tests](#end2end-tests) section provides more info on this.

-Run `npm run stop-tests` to **shut down the Docker stack** or `npm run cleanup-tests` to also remove all the volumes (next start will be completely fresh).
+Run `npm run stop` to **shut down the Docker stack** or `npm run stop-and-cleanup` to also remove the volumes and start fresh the next time.

 <div id="running-tests-from-phpstorm"></div>